kathrynegan/ChartParser/README.md

 ## Running the tests

 Tests can be run by calling pytest from anywhere in the package.
+Tests only evaluate the functionality of the parser and its component parts - the GUI is not evaluated.

 ## Versions